 The 19th century saw a vast increase in construction in Britain, so it is no surprise that this era brought about traditional window designs, which we still love today.
 The Victorian era saw a decrease in production and use of the traditional Georgian style window which used a ‘six over six’ panes design and an increase of the Victorian style windows that used a ‘two over two’ panes design.

 Add a touch of class to your home today with Victorian style sash windows, available as part of the sliding sash range, from Quickslide.
+Homeowners and installers can benefit from Victorian windows that will provide a fantastic range of practical benfits, including enhanced thermal performance and security.

 This style is instantly recognisable and used in many homes across the UK.
 Now typically offered in PVCu, they were originally manufactured in hardwood or other timber which, whilst some still stand today, is hard to maintain.
 PVCu Victorian windows on the other hand, are much easier to maintain and are available in a range of styles and finishes.
 All windows including our Victorian Windows come with double glazing as standard.